-Can you forgive me if I tell you this Cornbread Stuffing (with andouille sausage) is the MOST requested recipe by my family every Thanksgiving?
-And that I’ve been making it for years?
-And that the cornbread kind of makes it dessert-like?
+This Cornbread Stuffing with andouille sausage is the MOST requested recipe by my family every Thanksgiving, and I’ve been making it for more years than I remember.

 Okay, so let’s break down the stuffing components:

-And then, third, there are the pecans.
-You can’t forget the pecans!
-(Well, unless you’re my dad.
-He can’t eat nuts.
-So I always make him a plain portion.)
+Pecans: You can’t forget the pecans!
 They add texture and crunch to the soft stuffing.
 I toast them before adding them to the mixture.
 The best bite of this stuffing has a little of my trinity: cornbread, sausage, and pecan.

 Then you add some green stuff, seasonings, and chicken stock.
 Once you bake it, this is the best stuffing you’ll ever eat, I promise.

 - Because the big day is often busy with cooking, I chop everything and bake my cornbread the day before.
 Then I make the stuffing in the morning of Thanksgiving, before it gets too hectic.

 - Everything in this stuffing is pretty much cooked.
 I’ll often leave it, covered, on the counter, until it’s time to bake it.
 You can even make the stuffing the day ahead, or if you’re eating several hours after you make it, just pop it in the refrigerator.